viniciussoares/helabs.github.com/_posts/work/en/2015-04-24-brasil-mesada.md

 pt: '/pt/trabalhos/brasil-mesada/'

 name: Brasil Mesada
 project_kind: The Brasil Mesada is an app for management and education of money use.
-With it you can control the money usage of you family, specially you children's.
+With it you can control the money usage of you family, specially your children's.
 image: /images/projects/brasil-mesada.jpg